tectalic/log-out-shortcode/readme.txt

 Please see the [plugin description](https://wordpress.org/plugins/log-out-shortcode/) for a list of shortcodes and supported parameters.

 == Changelog ==

+= 1.1.1 =
+* Mark compatibility with WordPress version 6.5.

 = 1.1.0 =
 * Minimum required WordPress version updated to 6.0.